SatelliteQE/testfm/README.rst

 it is recommended that you run the following commands in the base of your testfm directory ::

-    flake8
+    pre-commit autoupdate && pre-commit run -a

-flake8 will ensure that the changes you made are not in violation of PEP8 standards.
-If the command gives no output, then you have passed.
-If not, then address any corrections recommended.
+Pre-commit will ensure that the changes you made are not in violation of PEP8 standards.

 If you have something great, please submit a pull request anyway!
 The `full documentation <https://testfm.readthedocs.io/en/latest/>`_ is available on ReadTheDocs.